SymfonyCasts/symfony6/sfcasts/ep3-doctrine/pagination.md

 does this library work?

 Open up `src/Controller/VinylController` and find the `browse()` action.
-Instead of querying for *all* of the mixes like we're doing now, we're going to tell the Pagerfanta library *which* page the user is currently on, how many results to show *per* page, and then *it* will query for the correct set of results *for* us.
+Instead of querying for *all* of the mixes, like we're doing now, we're going to tell the Pagerfanta library *which* page the user is currently on, how many results to show *per* page, and then *it* will query for the correct results *for* us.

 ## Returning a QueryBuilder